Caliber Caliber II Fifty Longboard Trucks

 Freeride - You need responsive trucks with charged rebound and a large turning radius to lock in stand up slides and pre-drifts like a boss.
 Freeride trucks generally have a higher degree between the base plate and axle.
 This gives the rider a steeper slope of motion for the hanger making it easier to get in and out of a slide with control.
 You will often find a barrel/cone or cone/cone bushing assembly in these trucks for the same reason.
 The higher the quality the truck is, the less you think about it as you ride.
 A good truck will give you more board feel and more stability.
 Don't forget to look at customizing the bushings to rider weight and skate style.

 Carving/Cruising - Big California style carves, epic summertime adventures around the neighborhood, and everyday shenanigans are supported with trucks flexible enough to handle a bit of everything.
-You'll find these trucks to have a higher truck angle because this is what controls the amount of energy required to turn your board.
+You'll find these trucks often have a higher truck angle because this is what controls the amount of energy required to turn your board.
 Bigger angles equal big carves and a quick response to your movement.
 Stock bushings tend to be on the softer side for cruising making these trucks great for everyday use and for beginners alike.
 Make sure to go with the recommended truck width for your board to give you the best match and the most fun.

 Symmetrical Hanger - Symmetrical hangers are the standard.
 Sometimes it's best to go with what is tried and true.
 Symmetrical hangers will turn evenly as your weight is redistributed and are great for all kinds of skating.